 Founded in 1972, the Art History/Classics Library (AH/C), is one of several campus subject specialty libraries created to support scholarly research for students and faculty in the Departments of History of Art, Art Practice, Classics, and Ancient History and Mediterranean Archaeology.
 AH/C Head Librarians include Susan Craig (1974-1981), Ann Gilbert (1981-1996), and Kathryn Wayne (1997-2016), an Holly Hatheway (2015-2018).
 Classics Selectors (half-time appointments) include David Sullivan (2000-2008), John Ceballos (interim 2009-2015) and Jeremy Ott (2015-present).
-The current Arts and Humanities Division Head and Unit Head for the Art History/Classics Library is Holly Hatheway (2015-present), and the current Art Librarian is Lynn Cunningham (2017-present).
+The current Arts and Humanities Division Head and Unit Head for the Art History/Classics Library is Abby Scheel (2019-present), and the current Art Librarian is Lynn Cunningham (2017-present).

 The AH/C Library is comprised of 6,124 sf, and was remodeled extensively in 1997 through a Campus Minor Capital Project Award, and again in 2011 as part of the Doe Library Dormer Drains Refurbishment Project.
 A Feasibility Study for a Visual Arts Library (architect Stanley Saitowitz) was commissioned by the Library in 1999 but not realized.